CynicalMrJones/ApostleCorp/README.md

 		>
 		>*******@gmail.com passwd3
 3) Add comment prompts to and pictures to associated folders
+    * Comment prompts are formatted as sperate lines for each statement

+        > "This is a line of text.
+        > "This is another line of text.

+    * Pictues work best in JPEG format

 4) Execute by running the python compiler on helios.py
 	```